 - C language has a rich library which provides a number of built-in functions.
 It also offers dynamic memory allocation.

 - C implements algorithms and data structures swiftly, facilitating faster computations in programs.
 This has enabled the use of C in applications requiring higher degrees of calculations like MATLAB and Mathematica.

 Riding on these advantages, C became dominant and spread quickly beyond Bell Labs replacing many well-known languages of that time, such as ALGOL, B, PL/I, FORTRAN, etc. C language has become available on a very wide range of platforms, from embedded microcontrollers to supercomputers.

 This article is contributed by Shubham Bansal.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
-See your article appearing on the GeeksforGeeks main page and help other Geeks.Want to learn from the best curated videos and practice problems, check out the C Foundation Course for Basic to Advanced C.My Personal Notes arrow_drop_up
+See your article appearing on the GeeksforGeeks main page and help other Geeks.My Personal Notes arrow_drop_up